 Basic Oil Forecasting and Modeling

-This course will introduce the fundamentals of oil spill transport, fate and effects analyses using computer modeling.
-Applications include forecasting, hindcasting, spill response planning and risk assessment in marine and inland waters.
-The morning session will begin with the basics of oil spill science as it pertains to modeling, with examples using oil spill models from RPS (previously ASA), Sintef, and NOAA.
-It will then provide an overview of cases using modeling, including differences in approach between offshore versus terrestrial modeling, inclusion of response activities, use in drills, spill response planning, environmental risk assessment and injury (natural resource damage) assessment.
+This course will introduce the fundamentals of oil spill transport, fate, and effects analyses using computer modeling.
+Applications include forecasting for spill response, hindcasting, response planning, and risk assessment in marine and inland waters.
+The session will introduce the basics of oil spill science as it pertains to modeling.
+It will then provide an overview of modeling use cases, with examples using oil spill models from RPS (previously ASA), Sintef, and NOAA.
+We will highlight differences in approach between offshore versus terrestrial modeling, as well as the inclusion of response activities, use in response, drills, spill response planning, environmental risk assessment, and injury (natural resource damage) assessment.

 Safety and Health Awareness Training for Oil Spill Response and Cleanup Workers